Importance of Nonverbal Communication in Relationships

 It’s true that love, trust, and honesty all play an essential part in building a healthy relationship.
 However, people often neglect the most crucial part of any relationship which is communication.
 It plays a vital role in creating a healthy relationship, whether it’s verbal or nonverbal communication, your relationship depends on it.

 Telling your partner that you love them, again and again, might lose its charm at a certain point.
 And sometimes you need to express your love and affection without using words.
-To live a happily married life, you need to learn how to interact with your spouse without verbal conversation as well.
+Utilize different methods of non-verbal communication such as hand signs, facial expressions, and other body gestures.
+To live a happily married life, you need to learn how to interact with your spouse without a verbal conversation as well.

 It’s true that sometimes our actions can hurt someone more than our words.
-Even though you might be listening to what your partner has to say, but by not making eye contact you may lead them into thinking that what that they have to say is of no importance to you, even though that might not be the case!
+Even though you might be listening to what your partner has to say, but by not making eye contact, you may lead them into thinking that what they have to say is of no importance to you, even though that might not be the case.

 Why is nonverbal communication necessary?

-Body language is another example of nonverbal communication, a person’s posture can tell you a lot about what the other is thinking.
+Body language is another example of nonverbal communication in marriage, a person’s posture can tell you a lot about what the other is thinking.
 There are individuals who can’t or don’t want to say what they feel.
 Determining nonverbal cues can help one understand what their spouse is going through.

 Nonverbal communication – what you can do